 That’s how you can restore full cPanel backup from the root.
 However, you can also restore a full cPanel backup from the user level, but it could be risky that’s why we do not recommend it.
 If you still want to do this, you can browse our previous article by clicking on the link.

 Partial backups can easily be restored from the cPanel itself.
-Follow the below steps to restore a partial backup of your website from cPanel itself:
+Follow the below steps to restore a partial backup of your website from cPanel using the Backup Wizard feature.

 First of all, log into your cPanel account.